zxtcynthia/Website-for-books-recommendation/README.md

-Website for books recommendation project for course Data Analytics
+Project for course Data Analytics

 A website to recommend books to users
 Connected to database using MongoDB